dariogarcia/coMedia/README.md

 * Make queries to the server side for new content

 ### Add new user content

+For a user to add new elements to its own list of liked content, it must provide bibliographic details that allow to identify it, such as author, date, location, language or url, and store it.
+These details are sent to the server, which return a list of possible matches, for the user to accept or reject.
+Upon acceptance, the entry from the user list becomes linked and enriched.
+Together with the bibliographic details, the user can provide a description of the digital content, as objective as possible, in natural language and short (e.g., 3 to 10 sentences).
+Finally, the user can also provide a comment on the content, including what makes it more enjousable, in which context it is best consumed.

+The information described above is the one used to respond to queries from the user.
+Thus, a user who introduces information of high quality will be able to access its own data most successfully.
+Users will be prompt on that, together with the rule of never including personal or identifiable information in any field.

+After adding the commentary, the coMedia system will locate the most likely content entries already in the system, trying to match the new comment to existing content.
+This matching is done through a LLM embedding similarity of the available descriptions.
+Upon reviewing the most likely options, the users confirms one of the options, or rejects them all.
+If its confirmed, the commentary becomes associated with the existing content.
+If all are rejected, a new content is created using the bibliographic information and decription provided by the user.

 ### Add new user comment